TiagoCosta922/spark-performance-case-studies/case-study-02-skew-join-aqe-salting/README.md

 In this case study, salting provided the best result by directly addressing the root cause: a small number of join keys containing most of the data.

+## Key Takeaway

+Adaptive Query Execution is a powerful optimization mechanism, but it is not always enough when the dataset contains extreme skew.

+When a few keys dominate the workload, manual techniques such as salting can significantly improve task distribution, reduce spill, and improve overall resource utilization.

 ## Notes

 This repository is intended as a hands-on Spark learning exercise.